weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 You may have noticed that we do not provide a vector.
 As a `vectorizer` is specified in our schema, Weaviate will send a request to the appropriate module (`text2vec-openai` in this case) to vectorize the data, and the vector in the response will be indexed and saved as a part of the data object.

-### Bring your own vector
+### Bring your own vectors

-If you wish to upload your own vector, you can do so with Weaviate.
+If you wish to upload your own vectors, you can do so with Weaviate.
 Refer to the [`batch` data object API documentation](../api/rest/batch.md#batch-create-objects).
-The object parameters correspond to those of the [individual objects](../api/rest/objects.md#object-fields).
+The object fields correspond to those of the [individual objects](../api/rest/objects.md#parameters-1).

-You can even manually upload existing vectors and use a vectorizer module for vectorizing queries.
+You can also manually upload existing vectors and use a vectorizer module for vectorizing queries.

 ## Confirm data import

-You can quickly check the imported object by opening – `weaviate-endpoint/v1/objects` in a browser, like this (replace with your endpoint):
+You can quickly check the imported object by opening `<weaviate-endpoint>/v1/objects` in a browser, like this (replace with your endpoint):

 ```
 https://some-endpoint.semi.network/v1/objects